iden3/circomlib/circuits/crypto/baby_jubjub/README.md

 # Baby Jubjub

-[Baby Jubjub](https://github.com/ethereum/EIPs/pull/2494) is an elliptic curve defined over the field `F_r`, where `r` is the prime order of alt_bn128 elliptic curve (also referred as BN256), which is the curve currently used to generate and verify zk-SNARK proofs in Ethereum.

-With Baby Jubjub, one can implement complex crytpographic functions, which make use of elliptic curves, inside a zk-SNARK circuit.
-For instance, we have implemented the [Pedersen hash](https://github.com/iden3/circomlib/tree/organization/circuits/crypto/hash_functions/pedersen_w4) and the [Edwards Digial Signature Algorithm (EdDSA)](https://github.com/iden3/circomlib/tree/organization/circuits/crypto/signatures/eddsa) as a zk-SNARK circuit using Baby Jubjub.

 This folder contains the templates to do operations on Baby Jubjub elliptic curve.
-In the section **Background**, we briefly describe the curve and how its arithmetic is implemented in the circuits.
+Below, we briefly describe the curve and how its arithmetic is implemented in the circuits.
 For more details about the curve, please read [EIP-2494](https://github.com/ethereum/EIPs/pull/2494).

 ## Structure